Cook-Unity/front-lib/README.md

 npm link
 ```

-The run the following in the root of the project you want to test the library:
+Then run the following command into the root of the project you want to test the library with:

 ```bash
 npm link front-lib
 ```
 *Here we are supposing the library's local repository is in a folder called "front-lib"*

-We need to run the following in the library root's folder (let's suppose both  the library and the project are at the same level and that the project's folder is called "my-project"):
+We need to run the following in the library root's folder (let's suppose both  the library and the project are at the same level and that the project's folder is called "my-project").

 ```bash
 npm link ../my-project/node_modules/react